YottaDB/YDBDoc/ProgGuide/ioproc.rst

 NOWRAP and WIDTH supersede each other.
 When WIDTH and NOWRAP appear together on the same USE command, the final one controls the device behavior.
 For a terminal, WIDTH=0 is equivalent to WIDTH=n:NOWRAP, where n is the default length of a logical record on that terminal.

-Terminals inherit their default WIDTH in YottaDB/GT.M from the invoking shell environment.
+Terminals inherit their default WIDTH in YottaDB from the invoking shell environment.
 The default WIDTH for null and socket device is 255.

 For SD and SOC which support 1MB strings, you can specify WIDTH up to 1,048,576.